XXZhou25/docker-bsub-RIS/README.md

 bsub < train.bsub
 ```
 You will receive an email once the job is finished.
-This email will specify the location where the job's output has been saved, for example:
+This email will specify the location where the job's standard output has been saved, for example:
 ```
 Output is larger than limit of 10 KB set by administrator.
 Output will be saved at /home/xiaoxiao.z/.lsbatch/1695845435.380425.out.